NickLowery/StoryCircles/README.md

 - **circle/templates/circle/story_text.html**

-    This is a tiny template that gets called inside the Story model to deliver its story as html (to get proper paragraphs).
+    This is a tiny template that gets rendered from inside the Story model to deliver its story as html (to get proper paragraphs).
 I figured that if I was sending out html through the websocket it would be best to go through Django's template engine, since that way I would also get escaping of special characters and such.